yargs/yargs/README.md

 .command(module)
 ----------------

-Document the commands exposed by your application.
+Define the commands exposed by your application.

+`cmd` should be a string representing the command or an array of strings representing the command and its aliases.
+Read more about command aliases in the subsection below.

 Use `desc` to provide a description for each command your application accepts (the values stored in `argv._`).
 Set `desc` to `false` to create a hidden command.